Our Pottery Barn Knockoff Metal Pumpkins are the perfect DIY fall decor for those looking for big style on a small budget!

 Next, I marked the threaded rod at 12 inches (and at 6 inches for the small pumpkin), and cut it with a hacksaw.
 [Excuse me – who cut it with a hacksaw? -Greg]

 As all of the pieces for the metal pumpkin’s body were ready, I started putting it together.
 First, I screwed the bottom end-nut.
 I chose a T-nut for the bottom end, so the pumpkin would stay nice and balanced when I put it on the floor.

 Next, I threaded the straps on the rod…

 …and screwed on a hex nut to secure the straps in their places.

 Once I was finished with the bottom part, I started working on the top.
 I screwed on another hex nut about 2-3 inches below the top of the rod.

 Then I started threading the straps to the top and then screwing another hex nut to secure them in their places.

-I also very lightly spray painted (sparsely), so only very little paint would find the metal straps.
+I only sprayed a very little bit, so only a little paint would find the metal straps.
 After all, I wasn’t trying to paint it entirely, but I was just trying to take the shine off by giving some black splotches here and there.
 Do you see the picture below?
 That is the effect I was going for.

 Once I finished spray painting, I focused on the stem and the pumpkin leaves.
-I found a pumpkin leaf clipart online and printed it out to use as a pattern.
-Then, I started cutting the leaf shapes from the aluminum lawn edging I had.
+I found a pumpkin leaf clip art online and printed it out to use as a pattern.
+Then I cut the leaf shapes from the aluminum lawn edging I had.

 As I didn’t want the sharp metal to hurt anyone, I filed the edges a bit.
-Once I was done filing, I drilled 1/4 inch holes to the stems of the leaves.
+Once I was done filing, I drilled 1/4 inch holes in the stems of the leaves.